zongqir/siyuan-custom-callout/README.md

 ### Install Plugin

-1. Open SiYuan Notes
-2. Go to `Settings` → `Marketplace` → `Plugins`
-3. Search for "Custom Callout"
+Search for "Custom Callout" in SiYuan marketplace and install.
-4. Download and enable

 ### Create Your First Callout